-- 7. If the distance errors look evidently unrealistic, the sound level may be too low for the distance measurements, hence have to be raised. - 8.
+- 7. If the distance errors look evidently unrealistic, the sound level may be too low for the distance measurements, hence must be raised. - 8.
 Adjust the LS24 or MA24 position to get 5 green circles, and then click the Stop button.
-Now the distance between loudspeaker plane and the microphones is sufficiently close to 125 cm.
+Now the distance between loudspeaker plane and the microphones is sufficiently close to 125 cm + the barrier thickness.